Ka-Man Tse

 Ka-Man Tse (born 1981) is a Hong Kong-born photographer, video artist, and educator based in New York.
 Influenced by her Asian-American and queer identity, Tse primarily uses portraiture to tell stories about the people, identity, visibility, and place in and around the queer community.

 Early life

 Born in Kowloon, Hong Kong, Tse moved to the U.S. where she and her family worked in Schenectady, New York in Chinese restaurants.
-During the 1980s and 1990s, Tse made regular road trips to Chinatown, New York which served as a surrogate for her birthplace.
+During the 1980s and 1990s, Tse made regular road trips to Chinatown, Manhattan which served as a surrogate for her birthplace.
 Her relationship with these three cities - New York City, Schenectady, and Hong Kong - is an ongoing investigation in her work.

 Education

 In 2003 Tse received her B.A. in Photography from Bard College and in 2009 went on to receive an M.F.A. in Photography from Yale University.